-It’s natural to be skeptical of natural remedies like supplements and vitamins, but there has been a surprising amount of research done on the effectiveness of using zinc for acne treatment.
-Many studies have found that zinc can significantly improve acne, although it can’t get rid of it completely on its own.
-There are a few things you should know before you start using zinc for acne.
+It’s natural to be a bit skeptical of natural remedies like supplements and vitamins, but zinc therapy in dermatology needs no introduction.
+There has been a surprising amount of research done on the effectiveness of zinc to treat acne vulgaris, and many studies have found that the mineral can significantly improve this skin condition.
+It’s not a cure-all for pimples (There is no such thing!), but it’s definitely worth your consideration because zinc really can help 👍.

 - Low body temperature

 If you experience several of these symptoms, you should mention them to your doctor or dermatologist 👩⚕️ and ask for advice.

 3. You Can Get Zinc from Supplements, Creams, or Your Daily Diet.

 Some ways to make sure you’re getting your recommended daily zinc allowance are taking oral supplements, applying topical zinc, or ingesting certain foods.
 Food and oral zinc will have a greater impact on your body as a whole, but topical zinc will work better if you want to try it as an acne treatment specifically.

 If you like cooking or trying new foods, getting more zinc through your diet is probably the best way to go.
 Shellfish 🦞, meat, some cereals, and legumes (like chickpeas or beans) are all rich in this mineral.

 If you would rather be certain you’ve gotten your daily dose of zinc, oral zinc supplements may be the route to take.
 They can be purchased from most health food stores, or even online, though we recommend using non-commercial websites, like the NIH, FDA, or USDA to avoid getting scammed.

 You can also benefit by applying topical zinc creams, which may be a good starting place if you want to use zinc for acne specifically.
 There are also many different types of zinc to choose from.

 4. There Are Several Types of Zinc You Can Try for Acne.